DocSpring/docspring-javascript/docs/Client.md

 ## generatePreview

-> SuccessErrorResponse generatePreview(submissionId)
+> SuccessErrorResponse generatePreview(submission_id)

-Generated a preview PDF for partially completed data requests
+Generate a preview PDF for partially completed data requests

+Generates a preview PDF for a submission with partially completed data requests.
+Useful for showing users what the final document will look like before all signatures or data have been collected.
+The preview includes any data collected so far.

 ### Example